Senior Honors Thesis

 The Senior Honors Thesis (CSHD 198)

-3. write a short proposal during junior year which outlines the thesis topic, methodology and gives a sense of what the literature review will include
+3. Write a short proposal in the spring of junior year that outlines the thesis topic, main research questions, methodology, and gives a sense of what the literature review will include

 The Senior Honors Thesis Proposal

-1. topic of the honors thesis and the research question or questions.
+1. The topic of the thesis and major research questions posed

-3. an outline of sources for the literature review.
-A literature review is meant to situate work within what others have done before.
+3. An outline of sources for the literature review (a literature review is meant to contextualize and situate your work within what others have done before)

-There are many types of projects that can form the basis for a Senior Honors Thesis including case studies, arts-based research, secondary analyses of data, content analyses of children's media/arts, and empirical studies.
+There are many types of projects that can form the basis for a Senior Honors Thesis.
+Case studies, arts-based research, secondary analyses of empirical data, content analyses of children’s media/arts, and empirical studies might all provide topics that could be pursued.

 Timetable for a Senior Honors Thesis